ExitValue.ai

 What Is Your Apparel Business Worth?

-Brand-owner SMBs typically sell for 3-7x EBITDA.
-Premium DTC brands with strong customer cohorts command 6-12x revenue.
+Brand-owner SMBs typically sell for platform-tier earnings multiples.
+Premium DTC brands with strong customer cohorts command a revenue-multiple range.
 Find out where your apparel business falls.

 Brand-Owner SMB